NVIDIAGameWorks/toolkit-remix/docs/howto/learning-runtimesetup.md

 # Setup RTX Remix Runtime with your Game

-When preparing your game, the best place to start is by coping the contents of the remix-0.1.0 directory into the game’s directory, right next to the main executable of the game.
+When preparing your game, the best place to start is by copying the contents of the remix-runtime directory into the game’s directory, right next to the main executable of the game.
 You should end up with the d3d9.dll and .trex/ folder sitting right next to the main game executable.
 > ⚠️ Some games will search for d3d9.dll in a different directory other than the directory of the main game executable.
 For example, Source Engine games will search in the bin directory next to the main game executable for d3d9.dll instead.

 Once RTX Remix files are in place, you can start the game normally.
 You can verify RTX Remix is working by checking for the splash message at the top of the screen when the game starts.
 It should say: “Welcome to NVIDIA Remix… ” and provide hotkey information to access the Remix menus.